charliehinchliffe/larval_fish_distribution_analyses/README.md

 Note, this container does not contain the actual github repo, only the software environment.
 If you run the above command from within your downloaded repo, it will map the working directory as the current working directory inside the docker container.

-Also, not you may need to increase the memory accessible to dockerto get all coponnets to run.
+Also, note you may need to increase the memory accessible to dockerto get all coponnets to run.

 ### Building the docker images (optional)